 Thornback Cowfish (Lactoria Fornasini)

 The Thornback Cowfish (Lactoria fornasini) is uncommon and well-hidden among sandy rubble and seaweed.
 It is usually less than 3.5 inches long.
 This fish has two prominent spines above the eyes and bright blue spots may be present.
 The Thornback Cowfish is common in Japan.Continue to 9 of 9 below.

 Smooth Trunkfish (Lactophrys Triqueter)

 The Smooth Trunkfish (Lactophrys triqueter) is fairly common on sandy reefs.
-Juveniles are black with large white dots.
+Juveniles have bright yellow spots that change to white as the fish matures.
 This fish attains a length of about 12 inches.
 It is found in the western Atlantic Ocean from Massachusetts to Brazil & in the Gulf of Mexico.